LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/exercises/typecasting/README.md

 score = num_correct / (float) total;
 ```
 Still gives us `0.92`.
 When the compiler encounters a type mismatch, like dividing an `int` by a `float`,
-it will silently cast the `int` into a float for us under the hood, so we end up casting both.
+it will silently cast the `int` into a float under the hood for us, so we end up casting both anyway.

 Finally, note that the following will NOT work:
 ```